 Core commercial/industrial customers are subject to a customer charge and a declining block rate structure.
-See Rate GN-10 and Rate GT-10 within Rate Schedule G-10.
-Core customers automatically receive bundled Core Sales service if the customer selects no other option.
+See Rate Schedule G-10.
+These core customers automatically receive bundled Core Sales service if the customer selects no other option.
 This is a bundled service where SoCalGas performs all necessary functions (procurement, scheduling, transportation, and balancing) to deliver gas to the customer's facility.

-EG, EOR, and refinery customers whose average monthly usage meets the eligibility standards referenced above are eligible to elect core service under Rate GN-10 or Rate GT-10 within Rate Schedule G-10 for 100 percent of their EG, EOR, or refinery load.
-Customers electing core service for their EG, EOR, or refinery load must continue to meet the core usage criteria at all times, or they will be placed on an appropriate noncore service rate schedule.
-An exception to this rule is EG customers with total electric generator capacity less than or equal to 1 megawatt (1,000 kilowatts).
-EG customers with generating capacity up to 1 megawatt, regardless of usage, are eligible to elect core service.
+EOR and refinery customers whose average monthly usage meets the eligibility standards referenced above are eligible to elect core service under Rate GN-10 or Rate GT-10 within Rate Schedule G-10 for 100 percent of their EOR or refinery load.
+Customers electing core service for their EOR or refinery load must continue to meet the core usage criteria at all times, or they will be placed on an appropriate noncore service rate schedule.

+EG customers with total electric generator capacity less than or equal to 1 megawatt (1,000 kilowatts), regardless of usage, are eligible to elect core service under Rate GN-10 or Rate GT-10 within Rate Schedule G-10; or, under Rate GO-CEG or GOT-CEG within Rate Schedule GO-CEG; for 100 percent of their EG load.
 The limit of 1 megawatt is based on verifiable system rated generating capacity at net continuous power output.
+EG customers with total electric generator capacity greater than 1 megawatt (1,000 kilowatts) who have elected a core rate must continue to meet the core usage criteria at all times, or they will be placed on an appropriate noncore service rate schedule.